 In this spiritual interpretation uncovered by a deep study of Genesis 38, Judah represents a Christian living in the end times who dissociates in his attempt to escape the pain of having grown up in a dysfunctional family.
 In the actual biblical account of Judah’s family of origin, his father, Jacob, had four wives, twelve sons (one of whom was Judah) and one daughter.
 What little time he had left for his children after satisfying the needs of four wives was probably lavished on his favorite son, Joseph.
 The remaining sons were so jealous they plotted to kill Joseph but wound up selling him into a life of slavery in Egypt.
 They lied to their father making him believe his beloved son was dead thus causing Jacob to lapse into prolonged, deep mourning for which he could not be comforted.
 Jacob’s daughter, Dinah, was raped by a son of Shechem.
 Some of the brothers retaliated by deceiving and then killing all the men of Shechem and stealing their possessions.
 The ramifications of this necessitated that Jacob’s family move to another location.
 One son, Reuben, committed incest with one of Jacob’s wives.
 Jacob’s favorite wife, Rachel, died in childbirth soon after this.

 After all this, Judah must have been feeling discouraged and even guilty about his complicity in Joseph’s kidnapping.
 With this background, Genesis 38 opens by saying, “Judah went down from his brethren and turned into a certain Adullamite whose name was Hirah.”
-Here is where the allegory begins inwardly as we see Judah, the True Self, separating from his conscious mind (his brethren) and turning into someone named “Hirah.”
+Here is where the inward allegorical interpretation begins–an interpretation that is quite unlike the historical narrative and therefore did not actually happen to Judah.
+In the allegory we see Judah, the True Self, separating from his conscious mind (his brethren) and turning into someone named “Hirah.”
 Hirah actually means “splendor and nobility,” and comes from a root word that means “shame.”
 Judah tried to turn into someone else…someone who appeared to be noble and splendid, but underneath it all, he felt shame.
 Adullamite means “a hiding place.”
 This entire chapter of Genesis, with Tamar representing the principle of sanctification, shows in detail how dissociation works, why it ultimately fails, and how God works to bring wholeness and full sanctification into broken lives.